jbrunton/jbrunton.com/_posts/2014-12-11-schedule-projects-minimise-cost-delay.md

   - cost of delay
   - lean
 ---
-Plenty of Agile teams treat their backlogs as either a first-in-first-out (FIFO) queue, or perhaps a priority queue ordered by the expected ROI of each individual project.
+Plenty of Agile teams treat their backlogs as either a first-in-first-out (FIFO) queue, or perhaps a priority queue ordered by the expected revenue of each individual project.
 It turns out that neither approach is based on sound economics.

 Donald Reinertsen knows this, and I won't attempt to summarise the incredible wealth of valuable insights in his [book on the topic](http://www.amazon.com/Principles-Product-Development-Flow-Generation/dp/1935401009/).
 Instead, here's a short example to illustrate one of the simplest ways teams often get their scheduling wrong: by failing to account for the cost of delay for each project.